Dr Jacqueline Bloomfield

 RN RM, BN MN PGDip(Midwifery) UTS PGDip(Healthcare Ed) PhD Lond

 M02C - 88 Mallett Street - Building C

 The University of Sydney

 |Telephone||+61 2 9351 0936|

-Jacqueline’s interests include technology-enhanced learning, clinical skills education, simulation, haemato-oncology nursing and research methods.
-She is also interested in nursing history and professional issues.
+Jacqueline’s nursing background is in haematology, oncology and palliative care nursing, in which she has extensive clinical and teaching experience and relevant post-graduate qualifications.
+She is also a qualified midwife.
 She was awarded a PhD from the University of London in 2008 for which she undertook a study that investigated the effectiveness of e-learning for clinical skills acquisition in first year nursing students.

 Using simulation to enhance the skills and confidence of nursing and medical students when communicating with dying patients and their families: a pilot study

 Australian College of Nursing

 Cancer Nursing Society of Australia